The Spiritual Man

 who strive to peer into the “spirit realm” to gain insight into the nature and

-purposes of God are looking in all the wrong places.
-Instead, they ought to look to Jesus of
+purposes of God are looking in the wrong place.
+They ought instead to look

-Nazareth, the Savior who died a genuine human death on a Roman cross, and who also
+to Jesus, the Savior who died a genuine human death on the Roman cross, and who

 historical events are the foundation of the Apostolic faith - (1 Corinthians